deephaven/vscode-deephaven/docs/quickstart.md

 ## Configuration

+A single Community server `http://localhost:10000/` is configured by default and doesn't require any additional config.
+Additional connections can be configured in `vscode` settings.

+> Note: There are some `vscode` bugs that cause some flakiness with the `run` button. vscode `v90` introduced an optional `workbench.editor.alwaysShowEditorActions` setting.
+Setting this to `true` improves the experience here.
+Namely the run button will not disappear when running commands or selecting its dropdown.
+See https://github.com/deephaven/vscode-deephaven/issues/1 for more details.

+### Community Servers

 Community servers can be configured via the `"deephaven.coreServers"` setting in vscode user or workspace settings.

 ![Community Server Settings](./images/add-community-server.gif)

 Enterprise servers can be configured via the `"deephaven.enterpriseServers"` setting in vscode user or workspace settings.

+### Enterprise Servers
 ![Enterprise Server Settings](./images/dhe-settings.gif)

 ## Workspace Setup